ATTX-project/ATTX-project.github.io/attx_project/Service-Ontology.md

 The service makes use of: https://jena.apache.org/documentation/inference

+**NOTE**

+There is a bug in the service images that cause messagebroker connection to fail when starting the service for the first time.
+In order to get the service connected you have to restart it.

+* docker ps
+* docker restart [ontology-service-container-id]

 ### Table of Contents
 <!-- TOC START min:1 max:3 link:true update:true -->
   - [Overview](#overview)